princjef/gomarkdoc/format/README.md

 func (f *AzureDevOpsMarkdown) RawHeader(level int, text string) (string, error)
 ```

-RawHeader converts the provided text into a header of the provided level without escaping the header text\.
-The level is expected to be at least 1\.
+RawHeader converts the provided text into a header of the provided level without escaping the header text.
+The level is expected to be at least 1.

 ## type [Format](<https://github.com/princjef/gomarkdoc/blob/master/format/format.go#L7-L64>)

-Format is a generic interface for formatting documentation contents in a particular way\.
+Format is a generic interface for formatting documentation contents in a particular way.

 ```go
 type Format interface {